Creating Usage Stats Reports

 Group Usage Stats Report

-These data points are covered in greater detail here, or you can hover over the information icon next to each header to learn more.
+These data points are covered in greater detail here, or you can hover over the column headings to learn more about the data in that column.

 This is an example of a group Usage Stats Report.